nyacpp/nya/README.md

 See [nya.hpp](src/nya.hpp) for details.

-The library is free to use — either include or just copy the file.
+The library is free to use — either fork or just copy the file.